 A vibrant performing arts scene, on stage and street

 The Hart Theater has been a mainstay of Waynesville’s art scene since 1985.
-A semi-professional theater group led by artistic director Steven Lloyd, the theater itself sits on a National Historic site owned by the Shelton Museum of North Carolina Handicrafts and has three performance spaces.
+A semi-professional theater group led by artistic director Candice Dickinson, the theater itself sits on a National Historic site owned by the Shelton Museum of North Carolina Handicrafts and has three performance spaces.
 It uses them all to serve its community with children’s education and performances, and full-scale productions that reflect the depth of talent in the area.

 Waynesville is rich with festivals and outdoor events that draw crowds across the seasons.
-When the air turns crisp, head to town on October 9 for the 38th annual Church Street Arts and Crafts show, an outdoor event that showcases local potters, jewelry makers, and other artists.
+When the air turns crisp, head to town on October 11 for the 42nd annual Church Street Arts and Crafts show, an outdoor event that showcases local potters, jewelry makers, and other artists.
 Performers, including Scottish bagpipers and clog dancers, get two stages.
-A week later, on October 16, is the Apple Harvest Festival, a downtown event featuring 200 booths of soap makers, herbalists, artists, furniture makers, food, and, of course, the mountain apple harvest from area growers.
+A week later, on October 18, is the Apple Harvest Festival, a downtown event featuring 200 booths of soap makers, herbalists, artists, furniture makers, food, and, of course, the mountain apple harvest from area growers.

 Waynesville’s tablescape